alephium/www/src/content/blog/2024-10-23_Alephium----Ledger-Nano-S-7a86570f4089/index.md

 description: 'How to install the Alephium App in your Ledger Nano S'
 ---

-How to install the Alephium App in your Ledger Nano S

----

 ### Alephium 🤝 Ledger Nano S

 #### How to install the Alephium App in your Ledger Nano S